 Ways to Improve Your Transcendence

-Share your vision: The most successful leaders are able to inspire others with their vision and sense of purpose.
-Make a point of sharing your enthusiasm for the future with others, and let them know that you think achieving big goals is possible.
+The most successful leaders can inspire others with their vision and sense of purpose.
+Make a point of sharing your enthusiasm for the future with others and let them know that you think achieving big goals is possible.
 Take time every week to shift your attention from your present concerns to focus on what lies ahead.
 What are you excited about?
 What are you hopeful about?
 Who is doing excellent work that could serve as a model for others?

 Consider These Tips to Moderate Your Transcendence

-Effective leaders are able to balance the 11 leader character dimensions rather than focusing on just a few.
+Effective leaders can balance the 11 leader character dimensions rather than focusing on just a few.
 As you develop your leader character, look for places where strengths may need to be moderated.
 If you scored a 4 or higher on transcendence, use the tips below to help you balance the expression of this character dimension.